Tuwaiq-KotlinAndroid-DMM/Warmup_Week04_Day03/README.md

 # Warmup_Week04_Day03 🔥
 ---
-# Stamp Collector App
+# Flowers finder App
 ## What you'll do
-you will build an app that displays a collection of stamps in a list format and saves data about the stamps.
+you will build an app that displays a collection of flowers in a list format and saves data about the flowers.

 ## Here's what the finished app looks like: